 Bura, in particular, is a favorite of Dalmatia’s due to its many benefits.
 It clears up a hazy sky and blows away humidity, leaving crisp, clean air.
 There is a saying in Dalmatia that “no bura, no good pršut”.
 In the hinterland, people will hang meat on trees during bura, as it is best for drying.

-At the Adriatic coast, this wind most commonly occurs:
+At the Adriatic coast, bura most commonly occurs:

 - Around Novigrad

 - Around Split, especially in Klis, Omiš, and Vruja

 - Around the estuary and bay of Krka river in the area of Šibenik – Read about Krka National Park here

 - Around the estuary of the river Neretva